SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 Before we start with the implementation of the rule itself, you need a little background.

 Prior to running any rule, the SonarQube Java Analyzer parses a given Java code file and produces an equivalent data structure: the **Syntax Tree**.
 Each construction of the Java language can be represented with a specific kind of Syntax Tree, detailing each of its particularities.
 Each of these constructions is associated with a specific Kind as well as an interface explicitly describing all its particularities.
 For instance, the kind associated to the declaration of a method will be `org.sonar.plugins.java.api.tree.Tree.Kind.METHOD`, and its interface defined by  `org.sonar.plugins.java.api.tree.MethodTree`.
-All the kinds are listed in the the [`Kind` enum of the Java Plugin](https://github.com/SonarSource/sonar-java/blob/5.12.1.17771/java-frontend/src/main/java/org/sonar/plugins/java/api/tree/Tree.java#L47).
+All the kinds are listed in the the [`Kind` enum of the Java Analyzer API](https://github.com/SonarSource/sonar-java/blob/6.13.0.25138/java-frontend/src/main/java/org/sonar/plugins/java/api/tree/Tree.java#L47).

 When creating the rule class, we chose to implement the `IssuableSubscriptionVisitor` class from the API.
 This class, on top of providing a bunch of useful methods to raise issues, also **defines the strategy which will be used when analyzing a file**.
 As its name is telling us, it is based on a subscription mechanism, allowing to specify on what kind of tree the rule should react.
 The list of node types to cover is specified through the `nodesToVisit()` method.
 In the previous steps, we modified the implementation of the method to return an empty list, therefore not subscribing to any node of the syntax tree.